 Click Settings > Services & add-ins.

-Click the toggle next to Let people in your organization go to the Office Store so that it's in the Off position.
+Click the toggle next to Allow peple to use third-party hosted storage services so that it's in the Off position.

 This will prevent all users from acquiring the following add-ins from the store.